iamyuu/iamyuu/README.md

-# Hi there 👋
+# Hello there 👋

 - 🤝 I'm Muhammad Yusuf
 - 😄 Pronouns is he/him
-- 🏫 Studying information systems at [Binus](https://onlinelearning.binus.ac.id)
-- 🌱 I’m currently learning web design, accessibility (a11y) and more ...
-- 📫 Reach me on [Twitter](https://twitter.com/iamyuu027) or [Telegram](https://telegram.me/iamyuu027)
-- ⚡️ Fun fact: when most developers love coffee...
-I prefer tea 🍵
+- 🌱 Currently re-learning the fundamentals stuff